alihkz94/alihkz94/README.md

 - 👋 Hi, I’m Ali Hakimzadeh
 - 👀 I’m interested in Bioinformatics and developing pipelines in Metabarcoding.
-I am professional in analysing RNASeq Data Too!
-- 🌱 I’m currently learning and developing my Scripts on Bash and Python.
+- 🌱 I’m currently learning and developing my Scripts on several programming languages(Python,R,Bash, Groovy).
 - 💞️ I’m looking to collaborate on Metabarcoding and RNASeq Data analysis.
 - 📫 How to reach me
 ali.hakimzadeh@ut.ee; Hakimzadeh.ali993@gmail.com